 Our Orkin Pro has been great at doing whatever needs to be done.
 If we have an issue that needs to be addressed, he resolves it and then checks back several times.
 The follow up is very thorough.

 What resources does Orkin provide that are helpful to you and your staff?

 The biggest thing is a binder that is very important for our records.
 We’re able to keep all of our details in it, and that’s super helpful.
 Of course, they handle everything, and they’re always happy to come back out if needed.

-- What kind of training do the technicians receive?
+What kind of training do the Pros receive?